exercism/java/exercises/practice/bob/.approaches/introduction.md

 ## Which Approach to Use?

-The choice between the **`if` Statements Approach**, **Nested `if` Statements Approach**, and the **Answer Array Approach** depends on readability, maintainability, and efficiency:
+The choice between the **Method-Based `if` Statements Approach**, **Nested `if` Statements Approach**, and the **Answer Array Approach** depends on readability, maintainability, and efficiency:

-- **`if` Statements Approach**: This is clear and easy to follow but checks conditions multiple times, potentially affecting performance.
+- **Method-Based `if` Statements Approach**: This is clear and easy to follow but checks conditions multiple times, potentially affecting performance.
 Storing results in variables like `questioning` and `shouting` can improve efficiency but may reduce clarity slightly.
-- **Nested `if` Statements Approach**: This approach can be more efficient by avoiding redundant checks, but its nested structure can reduce readability and maintainability.
+- **`if` Statements Approach**: This approach can be more efficient by avoiding redundant checks, but its nested structure can reduce readability and maintainability.
 - **Answer Array Approach**: Efficient and compact, this method uses an array of responses based on flags for questioning and shouting.
 However, it may be less intuitive and harder to modify if more responses are needed.

 Each approach offers a balance between readability and performance, with trade-offs in flexibility and clarity.